anthonysSlab/SalineScriptures/Ruls/StartingInv.md

 2 Iron Shavings
 3 Sulfur
 4 An Assortment of Herbs
-5 Small Jar of Anointing
+5 Small Jar of Anointing Oil
 6 Jar of Leaches
 7 Sipping Achohol
 8 Small Bag of Salt